InfinityVM/infinityVM-foundry-template/README.md

 #### Making calls to the coprocessor offchain

-We can also call the `square-root.rs` program offchain by sending a request directly to the coprocessor.
+We can also call the `square_root.rs` program offchain by sending a request directly to the coprocessor.
 The coprocessor will execute the job and submit the result to our app contract.
 The flow looks like this:

 ![Offchain request flow](images/offchain-request.png)